coopern1208/coopern1208/README.md

 ---

 ### About Me
 - I build AI systems that **reason about physics**.
 My domain-specific LLM autonomously proposes and validates particle physics theories using formal verification, compressing decades of research into minutes.
-Results submitted to **Nature Physics**.
 - Broadly interested in **AI for Science**, **hallucination-free LLM**, and pushing the frontier of what machines can formally reason about.
 - Currently: LLMs for theoretical physics.
 - **Open to industry opportunities** in AI/ML, AI for Science, and next-generation reliable intelligence.